 Full throttle : 66% of the lap (medium).

 Time spent braking : 9% of lap (very low).
 9 braking zones.

 Total time needed for pit stop : 25 seconds.

-There will be two DRS zones at Silverstone.
-The detection point of the first is 25m before Turn Three, with the activation point 30m after Turn Five.
-The second detection point is at Turn 11 with the activation point 55m after Turn 14.
+There are two DRS zones, the detection point of the first is 25m before T3 (Village), with the activation point 30m after T5.
+The second detection point is at T10 (Maggotts) with the activation point 55m after T14 (Chapel).